 8. You have low self-esteem and self-worth.

-Codependents never really develop a sense of self-worth, but rather build up their self-esteem through helping others and based on the opinions of people they love.
+Codependents never really develop a strong sense of self-worth, but rather build up their self-esteem through helping others and based on the opinions of people they love.
 You may find yourself being extremely critical and perfectionistic and struggle with the feeling of always needing to be needed.
-Codependents often feel ashamed of who they are, decisions they have made, and seek validation from others the same way an addict seeks relief from drugs and alcohol.
+But – when you aren’t needed, you may feel alone or worthless.
+Codependents often feel ashamed of who they are, the decisions they have made, and seek validation from others the same way an addict seeks relief from drugs and alcohol.

 9. You feel responsible for the feelings and actions of others.